levnnaz/Family_tree_scheme/README.md

 ## Summary

 This project demonstrates functional programming and data abstraction through a detailed implementation of a family tree system in Scheme.
-It allows exploration of relationships, sorting, filtering, and data manipulation entirely using recursive and declarative techniques.
+It enables exploration of relationships, sorting, filtering, and data manipulation entirely using recursive and declarative techniques.